Healthy Breakfast Recipe

 This is one of our printable low glycemic index recipes.

-Like I said, it's a healthy breakfast recipe especially when you add the flaxseed meal and lecithin.
+you add the flaxseed meal and lecithin.
 And it tastes as good as it looks!

-When it comes to low glycemic recipes, a healthy breakfast recipe is essential!
-You want to start your idea out right - no sugar spikes - some protein, good fats and low glycemic carbs are essential.
+Breakfast is your most meaningful meal of the day because you are breaking a fast and it will set you up for the rest of the day.
+You want to start your idea out right - no sugar spikes - some protein, good fats and low glycemic carbohydrates are essential.
 When you have a filling breakfast that wakes you up and gets you moving and sustains your energy until your next meal, you will be making wise food choices all day long!

 Bon appétit !